AlexanderZatserkovnyy/sipcalls2wav/README.md

 ```

 To build tshark with it, you need to put tap-rtpsave.c in the ui/cli subdirectory of wireshark sources, add it to CMakeLists.txt,ui/cli/Makefile and to ui/cli/tshark-tap-register.c
 (or, if you want to do patching before ./configure , to CMakeLists.txt,ui/cli/Makefile.am,ui/cli/Makefile.in and to ui/cli/tshark-tap-register.c).
+You need also add libpq to tshark
+building (e.g add -lpq to LIBS = -lz -lm in wireshark-2.4.1/Makefile ).

 Enjoy!